getify/You-Dont-Know-JS/types-grammar/ch4.md

 | :--- |
 | Work in progress |

-We've thouroughly covered all of the different *types* of values in JS.
+We've thoroughly covered all of the different *types* of values in JS.
 And along the way, more than a few times, we mentioned the notion of converting -- actually, coercing -- from one type of value to another.

 In this chapter, we'll dive deep into coercion and uncover all its mysteries.